 After studying Freshwater Biology at Liverpool University and Aquatic Resource Management at Kings College London, Charlie joined the Environment Agency working in Head Office within the Water Quality team.

 She is now the Environment, Planning and Engagement Manager for the Environment Agency in London.
 The team works closely with London stakeholders and organisations to build strong, lasting relationships.
 Through early engagement and partnership working the team helps ensures London is a world class city with high quality environment for those who live, work and visit it.
 For further information see the Environment Agency’s partner page

-Helen Woolston coordinates TfL’s environmental management activities.
-She brings together common programmes and reports on performance by a wide range of TfL departments and professionals.
-Helen Was responsible for delivering the TfL’s weather-related risk review in 2011 and produced the report for the Defra Adaptation Reporting Power.
+coordinates TfL’s environmental management activities.
+She brings together common programmes and reports on performance by a wide range of TfL departments and professionals. was responsible for delivering the TfL’s weather-related risk review in 2011 and produced the report for the Defra Adaptation Reporting Power.
 For further information see the TfL Partner page

 He is currently leading a multi-partner Innovate-UK project to develop a central database of flood resilient properties.
 He is also leading the development of a flood resilient repair demonstration, based at the BRE Innovation Parks.
 For further information see the BRE Partner page

 is Executive, Emerging Risks and Research at Lloyd’s.
 The team is responsible for research and scenario development concerning risks which are highly uncertain, yet which could generate major impacts.